syncfusion-content/blazor-docs/blazor/rating/precision-modes.md

 ## Exact Precision

 In Exact Precision, the rating value is increased in increments of 0.1.
 For example, if the current rating is 3.9, the next possible ratings are 4, 4.1, 4.2, and so on.

-Below example demonstrates Exact precision of Rating.
+Below example demonstrates the Exact precision of Rating.

 ```cshtml